 Cervical radiculopathy describes irritation or compression/pinching of the nerve as it exits the spinal cord.
 The nerves of the cervical spine are known as the peripheral nerves.
 They are responsible for relaying signals to and from the brain to specific areas of the arms and hands.
-The signals that are sent from the brain are for muscle movement, while signals going to the brain are for sensation.
+The signals sent from the brain are for muscle movement, while signals going to the brain are for sensation.

-When one of these nerve/s gets irritated, inflamed, or injured it can result in:
+When one of these nerve/s gets irritated, inflamed, or injured, it can result in:

-Other types of abnormal sensations in the arms, hands, or fingers.
+- Other types of abnormal sensations in the arms, hands, or fingers.

 Cervical myelopathy describes compression of the spinal cord itself.
 The spinal cord is the information highway/pipeline to all parts of the body.
 There is a range of symptoms that can include:

-Same symptoms as cervical radiculopathy
+- Same symptoms as cervical radiculopathy

-Loss of fine motor skills
+- Loss of fine motor skills

-Bowel and bladder incontinence
+- Bowel and bladder incontinence

 Axial neck pain